-1. Using the CPU Stats service as an example, when editing the service in Configuration Manager click the Manage Hosts button.
+Using the CPU Stats service as the example, when editing the service in CCM click the Manage Hosts button.

-- 2. In the left pane select the centos16 host and click the Add Selected > button. - 3.
-In the right pane check the box to exclude this host from being assigned this service. - 4.
-Click the Close button, Save the service and then Apply Configuration. - 5.
+In the left pane select the centos16 host and click the Add Selected > button.

+In the right pane check the box to exclude this host from being assigned this service.

+Click the Close button, Save the service and then Apply Configuration.

 Once the apply configuration process is complete, you'll see that the CPU Stats service no longer exists for the centos16 host.